kupresanin99/Project423/README.md

 Indians vs. Tigers, predicted runs = 6.4
 Rays vs. White Sox, predicted runs = 9.9

-The best betting opportunity for April 10 is the bet the OVER 8.5 on Rays vs. White Sox.
+The best betting opportunity for April 10 is to bet the OVER 8.5 on Rays vs. White Sox.

 If the game has 9 or more runs, the gambler wins.
 If the game has 8 or fewer runs, the gambler loses.